bredelings/BAli-Phy/doc/man/character-properties.md

 property for each ungapped observed sequence character.
 A sampled category/state pair selects a value from that sample's property table.

+Rate properties use the substitution model's own scale, before scaling inside `PhyloCTMC`.
+They do not necessarily average to one.

 The command writes one versioned JSON document to standard output.
 Property means, population posterior standard deviations, and exact empirical medians are keyed by sequence name and use zero-based